Columbia Basin Trust Arts and Culture Grant Programs

 Does “not eligible” or “declined” mean my project idea is not good?

 No. The CKCA has specific guidelines and eligibility criteria for each program.
-If a project does not meet the requirements of a specific program, it does not necessarily mean that the project isn’t worthwhile, just that it does not fit within the parameters of CKCA funding.
-Projects are declined for many reasons: sometimes eligibility issues or technical errors within the application; sometimes the application is not clear in explaining the what, how and why of your project, which may make it less compelling than other applications it is competing against; sometimes the project is not a good fit in terms of the arts and culture focus of CKCA and/or the program it has been submitted to; sometimes the application is eligible, the project is worthy and the application is strong, but due to demand there were not enough funds available to fund all eligible, worthy projects, so difficult choices had to be made by the adjudicating committee.
+If a project does not meet the requirements of a program, it does not necessarily mean that the project isn’t worthwhile.
+Projects are declined for many reasons: eligibility issues or technical errors within the application; unclear explanations of the who, what, when, where, why and how of your project, which may make it less compelling than the applications it is competing against; a poor fit in terms of the arts and culture focus of CKCA and the program it has been submitted to; not enough funds available to fund all eligible, worthy projects, meaning that difficult choices had to be made by the adjudicating committee.

 Can I include a capital expense in my project application if CKCA is not funding that aspect of the project?

-In most programs, projects which include capital expenses/activities are not eligible for funding; in these programs, do not include capital activities within the scope of your project.
+In most programs, projects that include capital expenses or activities are not eligible for funding; in these programs, do not include capital activities within the scope of your project.
 If you include capital expenses within non-capital projects, the entire project will not be eligible for funding.
-In Major Project Arts & Culture and Arts Evolution grants, capital expenses may be included in the application budget up to a total of 20% of the amount requested from CKCA.
-The Minor Capital Arts program is specifically designed to support capital projects.
+In Major Projects and Arts Evolution, capital expenses may be included in the application budget up to a total of 20% of the amount requested from CKCA.
+The Minor Capital program is specifically designed to support capital projects.

 Can I include an ineligible activity/expense within my project application if CKCA is not funding that aspect of the project?

-No. CKCA will either award or decline funding to the project application as a whole.
-If you include things that are ineligible within the scope of the project application, the entire application will be considered ineligible.
+No. If you include things that are ineligible within the scope of the project application, the entire application will be considered ineligible.

 Can I apply to more than one CKCA funding program?